AryanRai/SIRI-Elec/hw_inf_mappings.md

 | 5 | 0x5 | BPS | Battery Protection System  | 0x500-0x5FF |
 | 6 | 0x6 | SenseHat | Environmental sensing | 0x600-0x6FF |

-For all address ranges, the main messages all start from address 0x\_10, this is to reserve the first 16 messages for future use.
+For all address ranges, the main messages all start from address 0x\_10, this is to reserve the first 16 messages for state machine operations.

 ## HAT Component Mappings